bmschmidt/syllabus/reqs.md

 #### Papers

-You will write one 5 to 7 page papers for this class, based on the readings; no outside research is expected.
+You will write one 5 to 7 page paper for this class, based on the readings; no outside research is expected.

 #### Archival Project